Tackling Toddler Sleep Problems

 Troubleshoot your tot’s nighttime woes so you can all get the rest you need in your own beds.

-This toddler sleep problem could be caused by sleep apnea, a potentially dangerous condition in which your child stops breathing repeatedly while asleep.
+This toddler sleep problem could be associated with sleep apnea, a potentially dangerous condition in which your child stops breathing repeatedly while asleep.
 Take your child to a pediatrician, who may recommend your child be evaluated by an ear-nose-and-throat (ENT) specialist.

 Thrashing and banging with outbursts of sudden crying